Ultimate Japan

 Why we love it

-Soar high above Lake Ashi and (on a clear day) get a glimpse of glorious Mt Fuji on a ride on the Hakone ropeway., Visit the Peace Parks in Nagasaki and Hiroshima for moving insights into the devastation of the atomic bombs dropped during the war.
-Learn the sobering history of these places – an important part of Japan’s past., Stay in a countryside homestay, taking you off the beaten track to experience excellent Japanese hospitality.
-Feast on home-cooked meals over fascinating conversations with your welcoming hosts and learn about rural life in Japan. , Watch the steam coming out of the ‘hells’ (hot spring pools in Jigoku) of Beppu and enjoy a soak in a Michelin star onsen, followed by a unique experience for dinner – you’ll cook and steam your food right in the hot spring steam, said to be rich with healthy minerals! , Take in the stunning view of the five peaks of Mount Aso from the Daikanbo Observatory, then a light hike on the moon-like terrain to the largest crater of Nakadake before hopping in a rowboat to paddle through the deep gorge of Takachiho
+Soar high above Lake Ashi and (on a clear day) get a glimpse of the iconic Mt Fuji on a ride on the Hakone ropeway., Stay in a countryside homestay, taking you off the beaten track to experience classic Japanese hospitality.
+Feast on home-cooked meals over conversations with your welcoming hosts and learn about rural life in Japan. , Spend three nights in Kyoto, and craft your own experience in this ancient capital with loads of free time and the help of your expert local leader., Watch the steam coming out of the ‘hells’ (hot spring pools in Jigoku) of Beppu and enjoy a unique experience for lunch – you’ll cook and steam your food right in the hot spring steam, said to be rich with healthy minerals, then take a relaxing a soak in a traditional onsen,, Explore the little town of Takayama that sits within the Japanese Northern Alps and take in the stunning view of the five peaks of Mount Aso from the Daikanbo Observatory.

 Is this trip right for me?